fenago/tableau-intermediate/lab-guides/md/Lab_7.md

 ------------------------------

 So far, you have learned how to create individual charts and dashboards.
-In this chapter, you will go a step further and learn how to connect them in a meaningful Story.
+In this lab, you will go a step further and learn how to connect them in a meaningful Story.
 The Tableau Story functionality enables you to order visualizations in a logical and simple manner that helps your audience understand your insights better.
 Data that is presented within